VaLiuM09/Creator-Base-Template/readme.md

 ## Instruction player

-A `PlayAudioBehavior` uses the value of the `TrainingConguration.InstructionPlayer` property as its audio source.
+A `PlayAudioBehavior` uses the value of the `RuntimeConfigurator.Configuration.InstructionPlayer` property as its audio source.
 By default, the property attaches an audio source to the trainee's headset.

 ## Training modes

 Some conditions and behaviors reference the current training mode for custom parameters.
 For example, parameters can define in which color the object has to be highlighted.
 The training mode parameters is a string-to-object dictionary.
 Additionally, the current mode defines which behaviors and conditions should be entirely skipped.

-The default training definition has only one available mode.
+The default runtime configuration has only one available mode.
 It allows any condition or behavior, and has no parameters.
-To define your own training modes, override the `AvailableModes` property in your training configuration definition.
+To define your own training modes, override the `AvailableModes` property in your own new training runtime configuration.
 To switch between modes, call `SetMode(index)` method.
 Use the `Mode` class constructor to create a mode.

 # Extend the Training Module